Connecting to Mobilize

 The core business processes and the ground realities within which field service personnel operate present some challenges:

-Information dependency: All critical activities of field service personnel have high information dependency.
+All critical activities of field service personnel have high information dependency.
 From the most basic activity like locating and allocating the right engineer to the more complex ones like locating a required spare part in a vast service organization.

-Cost assessment: Correct assessment of the cost of delivering any service is essential to building a pricing structure for any new product introduction.
+Correct assessment of the cost of delivering any service is essential to building a pricing structure for any new product introduction.
 This calls for vigorous collection and analysis of historical data.

-Geographical spread: Often, the service engineers need to be physically present at the points of service.
+Often, the service engineers need to be physically present at the points of service.
 These could be spread globally and sometimes even in areas where reliable telephone land links are not available.
 For example, in an industry like earth-moving machinery, engineers are often deployed in remote locations.
 Organizing training programs for a geographically spread workforce also poses its own challenges.

-Mobility: Field engineers are usually on the move at remote distances from corporate networks, and providing them access to information at the right time is critical.
+Field engineers are usually on the move at remote distances from corporate networks, and providing them access to information at the right time is critical.
 An organization would also need to monitor personnel location and availability status on a real time basis in order to make optimal allocation decisions.

 Business Benefits Through Web Services